supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-02.md

 - **Task 01:** Create a standard classification flow
 - **Task 02:** Create a conversational RAG flow

-## Task 01: Create a standard classification flow
+## Task 01: Create a Standard Classification Flow

 1. In **Azure AI Studio**, navigate to **Tools > Prompt flow** and click on **+ Create**.